 If you’ve established your business as an S corporation, the corporation can either pay your Medicare premiums directly on your behalf (and count them as a business expense) or the corporation can reimburse you for the premiums, with the amount included in your gross wages reported on your W2, and you can then deduct it on Schedule 1 of your 1040.

 Any itemized deduction should be weighed against the standard deduction amounts.
-For 2021, the standard deduction is $12,550 for individuals, $25,100 for married joint filers, and $18,800 for those who file as head of household.
+For 2022 (returns filed in early 2023), the standard deduction is $12,950 for individuals, $25,900 for married joint filers, and $19,400 for those who file as head of household.
 Most people come out ahead with the standard deduction, but the best approach will depend on your specific circumstances.

 If you are planning to itemize, you can include out-of-pocket medical expenses that exceed 7.5% of your adjusted gross income (AGI).
 Your Medicare premiums, deductibles, coinsurance, and copayments can all be counted towards your total medical costs, as well as other medical costs that might not be covered by Medicare at all, such as dental, vision, hearing, and long-term care expenses.